-5.6 Calibration data
+5.7 Calibration data

-All data obtained during dedicated in-flight calibration observations^{xiii} are treated as public data.
+All data obtained during dedicated in-flight calibration observationsxii are treated as public data.

-Data from any scientific observation obtained during the observing programme may be used within the proprietary period by the instrument teams and/or by the ISDC team (through the PIs), and, if needed, supported by the ISOC/ESA team (through the ESA Project Scientist) for instrument health and performance control, engineering trend analysis and instrument (re-) calibration.
+Data from any scientific observation obtained during the observing programme may be used within the proprietary period by the instrument teams and/or by the ISDC team (through the PIs), and, if needed, supported by the ISOC/ESA team (through the ESA Project Scientist) for xii Occasionally, spacecraft operations require re-calibrations of spacecraft subsystems such as the AOCS (attitude and orbit control system).
+In such case scientific data are being collected during these spacecraft subsystem calibrations, and the data are also publicly available.

+instrument health and performance control, engineering trend analysis and instrument (re-) calibration.

-5.7 Re-processing of scientific data and additional data releases
+5.8 Re-processing of scientific data and additional data releases